 The bill amends various parts of the statutory law to remove references to COAH, and to transfer rulemaking authority, to the extent necessary, from COAH to DCA and the New Jersey Housing and Mortgage Finance Agency (HMFA).
 The bill directs HMFA to update the Uniform Housing Affordability Controls (UHAC) within nine months following the effective date of the bill.
-With certain exceptions, for the purpose of newly created affordable rental units, a 30-year minimum deed restriction would be required, and in the case of for-sale units, a 20-year minimum deed restriction would be required.
-For housing units for which affordability controls are extended for a new term of affordability: a 20-year minimum deed restriction would be required if the unit was initially created before October 1, 2001; and a 30-year minimum deed restriction would be required if the unit was initially created on or following that date.
+With certain exceptions, for the purpose of newly created affordable rental units, a 40-year minimum deed restriction would be required, and in the case of for-sale units, a 30-year minimum deed restriction would be required.
+For housing units for which affordability controls are extended for a new term of affordability, a 30-year minimum deed restriction would be required, except that the bill permits certain flexibility on how the extensions are provided.